 Tour Cancellation Policy:

-90% refund for the tour cancelled 45 days prior to arrival date, payment transfer charges will be charged
+90% refund for the tour canceled 45 days prior to arrival date, payment transfer charges will be charged

-75% refund for the tour cancelled between 30 to 45 days prior to arrival date
+75% refund for the tour canceled between 30 to 45 days prior to the arrival date

-No refund for the tour cancelled less than 30 days of arrival date and for the change of itinerary
+No refund for the tour canceled less than 30 days after the arrival date and for the change of itinerary

-Booking made for 4* and 5* hotels have to follow individual hotel’s cancellation policies.
+Bookings made for 4* and 5* hotels have to follow individual hotels’ cancellation policies.

 Flight Cancellation Policy: (Documentation charge USD 25/ticket)

-70% refund for cancellation made before 30 days prior to arrival date (Documentation charge USD 25 applicable)
+70% refund for cancellation made 30 days prior to arrival date (Documentation charge USD 25 applicable)

-30% refund for cancellation made between 15 to 30 days of travel date
+30% refund for cancellation made between 15 to 30 days of the travel date

-NO refund for cancellation made less than 15 days of travel date
+No refund for cancellation made less than 15 days after the travel date